About Wells Tannery

 The Wells Tannery Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Fulton County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Wells Tannery, Pennsylvania residents are available through the local police department and authorized providers in Fulton County.
+Fingerprinting services for Wells Tannery, Pennsylvania residents are available through local police (where present) and authorized providers in Fulton County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Wells Tannery Police Department or Fulton County Sheriff's Office for scheduling and fees.

 To register to vote in Wells Tannery, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Fulton County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
 For local municipal elections in Wells Tannery, contact the Fulton County Clerk's office for schedules and ballot information.

 Property records for Wells Tannery, Pennsylvania are maintained by the Fulton Board of Assessment Appeals's Office and the Fulton Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Fulton County, including parcels in Wells Tannery.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Fulton Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Fulton County offices at the county courthouse.
 The Fulton County Treasurer handles property tax payments and tax sale information.